Matcha.Guide

 Yes.
 Their flagship product is a ceremonial grade matcha sourced from Uji, Kyoto.
 It is made from shade-grown tencha leaves that are stone-milled in Japan.
 It is suitable for traditional preparation (usucha and koicha) and is comparable in quality to well-known Japanese brands like Ippodo and Marukyu Koyamaen.

-Direct from their website (jenkimatcha.com), Amazon UK, Selfridges, and in person at their three London matcha bars in Soho, Coal Drops Yard, and Broadway Market.
+Direct from their website (jenkimatcha.com), Amazon UK, Selfridges, and in person at their London matcha bars in Shoreditch, Coal Drops Yard, Canary Wharf, Battersea Power Station, and Liverpool Street.
 The website offers the full range and the best prices, especially with the 10% subscription discount.

 How does JENKI compare to Ippodo?